Sammie Dacong's Fundraiser To Help Other Make-A-Wish Requests Come True Reaches Goal

 SACRAMENTO (CBS13) — A fundraiser to help other Make-A-Wish requests come true that was started by Samantha Dacong, a Sacramento teen who recently died from cancer, has reached its goal of raising $165,000.

-CBS Miami’s Frances Wang announced the news on social media Wednesday.READ MORE: A Mask Comeback?
-Capitol Mandate Leaves People Wondering What's Next For the State
+CBS Miami’s Frances Wang announced the news on social media Wednesday.READ MORE: Sacramento Residents, Businesses Asked To Conserve Water As Drought Worsens

 “You always said you wanted other children battling illnesses to know they’re not alone.
 Even from heaven, your heart is inspiring others…and now 16-17 other kids will get their wishes granted because of you,” Wang tweeted.